numaproj/numaflow/docs/specifications/numa-resilience-doc.md

 - Reconnect storms are possible during sustained UDF outages.
 The retry interval stays at the current one-second startup retry cadence.
 - Reduce still restarts.
 This is an explicit carve-out.
 - SDK NAK behavior must be audited in numaflow-go, numaflow-java, numaflow-python, and numaflow-rs **as a pre-merge gate**.
 Any non-compliant SDK is either remediated first or carved out from the resilience guarantee.
+- Built-in source classifiers can hide terminal errors if they are too broad.
+Each connector follow-up must document retryable and terminal errors.
+- Built-in source startup probes can restart-loop if transient broker states fail fast.
+Follow-up work should retry those probes in place with cancellation-aware backoff.

 ## Testing